 Water temperature over 125°F can cause severe burns instantly or death from scalds.

 Children, disabled and elderly are at highest risk of being scalded.

 Feel water before bathing or showering.

 Temperature limiting valves are available.

-The thermostat is adjusted to the pilot position when it is shipped from the factory.
+The thermostat is adjusted to its lowest temperature when it is shipped from the factory.
 Water temperature can be regulated by moving the temperature dial to the preferred setting.
-The preferred starting point is 120°F. Align the knob with the desired water temperature as shown in Figure 19A.
+The preferred starting point is 120°F. Align the index bar on the thermostat with the desired water temperature as shown in Figure 19.
 There is a hot water scald potential if the thermostat is set too high.

-IMPORTANT: Adjusting the thermostat past the 120°F bar on the temperature dial will increase the risk of scald injury.
-Hot water can produce first degree burns within:
+IMPORTANT: Adjusting the thermostat past 120°F on the temperature dial will increase the risk of scald injury in the times shown below.